Bolo101/Blockchain/ultimateLearning/chainlink/notes.md

 ## Using Chainlink Local for CCIP Testing

-**Chainlink Local** enables developers to simulate cross-chain messaging with CCIP entirely on a local EVM node, providing near-instant feedback and no network costs.[1]
+**Chainlink Local** enables developers to simulate cross-chain messaging with CCIP entirely on a local EVM node, providing near-instant feedback and no network costs.
 In this context, two contracts are deployed and tested:

 - **MessageSender**: Deploys on the source chain, dynamically receives the LINK token and router addresses from the local simulator, and sends a simple string message (e.g., "Hey there!") cross-chain using `sendMessage`.
 This uses a non-zero gas limit for receiver execution and encodes the string as the message payload.